symfony-cmf/symfony-cmf-docs/bundles/routing-extra.rst

 Notes:

-* RouteObjectInterface: The provided documents implement this interface to map content to routes
+* RouteObjectInterface: The provided documents implement this interface to map content to routes and to (optional) provide a custom route name instead of the symfony core compatible route name.
 * Redirections: This bundle provides a RedirectController.

 TODO: see DependencyInjection/Configuration.php of this bundle.
 I could not figure out how to set